 Martin de los Angeles

 Prior to joining Olivarez Madruga Lemieux O’Neill, Mr. de los Angeles served as an Assistant Attorney General for the Commonwealth of the Northern Mariana Islands, where he represented government departments and agencies in all in-house legal matters, including contract and regulatory review, administrative appeals, and procurement.
-Mr. de los Angeles also worked as an associate attorney for a private law firm in American Samoa, where he represented the United States in a vessel foreclosure action and advised a government-run public utility company on CERCLA liability issues.
-Prior to moving overseas, Mr. de los Angeles was associate counsel to a Philippine banking conglomerate in a credit card processing dispute involving a Netherlands-based company.
+Mr. de los Angeles also spent part of his career in American Samoa, where he represented the United States in a vessel foreclosure action and advised a government-run public utility company regarding liability under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Before moving overseas, Mr. de los Angeles was associate counsel to a Philippine banking conglomerate in a credit card processing dispute involving a Netherlands-based company.

 Mr. de los Angeles received his law degree from Boston College Law School.
-While in law school, he worked in the Voting Section of the U.S. Department of Justice, Civil Rights Division.
+During law school, he worked in the Voting Section of the U.S. Department of Justice’s Civil Rights Division.

 - Boston College Law School, J.D., 2011